 Gregory’s square head came around and his beady eyes caught hers as her head popped up through the hatch in the floor of the control room.
 “Wish we had something to shoot at those fuckers who rammed us.”

 “Someday, you handsome young man, I’ll refit the Prospect as the first merchant sub with a torpedo tube—just for you.
-Until then, our defense is the same as any prey animal: run and hide.”
+Until then, our defense is the same as any prey animal’s: run and hide.”

 “If you are back in the control room for the moment,” said Hemi, “I will go down to sonar to work on tracking that sub with the ram’s location.
 And how is our boat?
 Holding up?”